FROM HUMBLE OHIO BEGINNINGS TO A GLOBAL LEGEND

 The 1890’s saw the C. & G. Cooper Co. move away from farm engine manufacturing, expanding their production of the Corliss engine instead, which was sold to large mills and manufacturing plants.
 During the early 1900’s, new developments in the natural gas industry led the Company toward increased emphasis on producing natural gas internal combustion engines.

-But America’s participation in World War I slowed Cooper’s shift from steam to gas.
-Our armed forces needed hasty production of large caliber shells, and soon Cooper set up a munitions department which was producing 1,000 three-inch shells daily.
+But America’s participation in World War slowed Cooper’s shift from steam to gas.
+Our armed forces needed hasty production of large caliber shells, and soon a munitions department was set up which was produced 1,000 three-inch shells daily.

 In 1920, B. B. Williams was elected president of the company and presided over many of the important new chapters of the Cooper story.